1st January 1968

 Terry Clare, who runs the New Market Discotheque in Bridgwater is going all out to make Friday the 13th of December the luckiest day of the year for pop fans in this area.
 For Terry has been able to book that chart-topping group The Equals, who topped the Hit Parade with the song “Baby Come Back”.
 This is the most exciting Bridgwater dance deal of 1968 and it is to be hoped that everyone will turn out in force to give this established aggregation the welcome they deserve.
 The Equals were formed three years ago by John Hall and Eddie Grant while they were still attending school.
 They invited the Gordon twins, namely Derv and Lincoln, to join them and to complete the unit they recruited fellow school chum Pat Lloyd.
 After playing around various dance halls in North London for a year, the boys were signed to President Records and had their first release “I Won’t Be There ” in March 1967.
 It failed to register in the charts but was an instant smash in Germany and reached the Top 10.
 The group were immediately flown to Germany for television and tour dates.
 They returned to England for their second release “Hold Me Closer”/”Baby Come Back” which was followed by “Give Love A Try”.
 In January of this year they issued “I Get So Excited” which at last broke the ice and reached No 42 in the Top 50.
 Meanwhile, they were also scoring in countries like Belgium, Holland and France.
 Then came an extraordinary sequence of events which resulted in their number one achievement.
 President issued their first E.P., “Baby Come Back”.
 After only three weeks of release, the E.P. appeared in the singles list and shopkeepers, checking back the catalogue, found that “Baby” was available on an old 45-er and at once re-ordered it.
 Within six weeks a year-old single was a chart topper in the British charts and The Equals had arrived.
 And on Friday, the lads arrive at the New Market Disco.
 This is an occasion you won’t want to miss, so do all you can to be there.
 It promises to be a great evening.

 Mike Guy’s resume is as accurate as ever but it doesn’t tell the full story.
-After “Baby Come Back” took The Equals to the top of the hit parade, they acheived success with a couple of other singles post-New Market with “Viva Bobby Joe” in 1969 and the funky “Black Skin Blue-Eyed Boys” in 1970 both reaching the Top 10.
-The latter single showed that there was more to this band than just beat music as it displayed a social and political conscience that was also prevalent in some of their other songs (most notably Eddie Grant’s “Police On My Back” from their 2nd album “Explosion”).
+After “Baby Come Back” took The Equals to the top of the hit parade, they achieved success with a couple of other singles post-New Market with “Viva Bobby Joe” in 1969 and the funky “Black Skin Blue-Eyed Boys” in 1970 both reaching the Top 10.
+The latter single showed that there was more to this band than just beat music as it displayed a social and political conscience that was also prevalent in some of their other songs (most notably Eddie Grant’s excellent “Police On My Back” from their 2nd album “Explosion”).
 Grant was also partially responsible for the band’s vibrant image with their colourful attire pre-dating the Glam Rock era.
 In fact Grant would occasionally wear a ladies wig on stage and turned up for his New Market date with his hair bleached blonde.
 Two unfortunate incidents involving Grant’s health sadly scuppered the band.
 Firstly, whilst touring in Germany in 1969 the group were involved in a serious car accident which injured all 5 band members though Grant was the worst affected.
-This ended his live involvement with the band but continued to write material for them.
+This ended his live involvement but he continued to write material for them.
 Two years later Grant then suffered a collapsed lung and a heart infection and after convalescing in Guyana, he left the group to concentrate on a solo career.
 The band split up for good in 1979 and even though they reformed three years later, they are most remembered for their late 60’s/early 70’s material and for being the band that launched Eddy Grant’s career.
 Incidentally, there is a little bit of what could be called New Market synchronicity regarding this appearance as ironically the man who recommended them to their record company, President Records, was a singer who had played the venue just one week earlier, Eddie Grant’s neighbour, Gene Latter.

 27th December 1968